cardsurf/download-and-upload-speed/README.md

 * Opens a terminal with list of current Internet connections on a left mouse click.
   Closes the terminal on the next mouse click.
 * Shows data limit usage
-  * Displays the percentage of the data limit used as the circle or the text
+  * Displays a percentage of data limit usage as a circle or text
-  * Invoke a command when the data limit exceeded
+  * Invokes a command when the data limit exceeded
 * Customizable
   * Two GUI types
   * Enable or disable a hover popup